-These principles have remained in place throughout the 2013/15 budget period and will continue to set the framework for change as we enter a new cycle of budget savings and associated changes.
+These principles have remained in place throughout the 2013/15 and 2015/16 budget periods and continue to set the framework for change.

 The m people approach, agreed with the Trade Unions in November 2010, set out a framework to more flexibly deploy the workforce to areas of greatest need and develop critical skills for the future and has been a crucial tool in the delivery of these overarching organisational changes.